 Here’s what should be included in your agreement:

 List out all the basic details such as the date when the agreement goes into effect and the parties involved in the independent contractor agreement.

 2. Term and termination

 Also lay out how long the agreement is for (it can be until the work is completed), and how the agreement can be terminated, if needed.

 This section is especially important because it’s where you lay out as clearly as possible the scope of work that your contractor is supposed to accomplish.
 This includes:

 - How and when the contractor will be paid (for instance, will the contractor be paid throughout the project, or only once all work is complete)

 - Who is responsible for providing any needed materials

 - Any other important info about the services they will be performing

-You can also include here that you will not be withholding any federal, state or local taxes from the contractor’s income and that the contractor is responsible for all tax liabilities.
-Note: exception if the contractor is subject to back-up withholding (link to How to Pay a 1099 Independent Contractor article). .
+You can also specify that you will not be withholding any federal, state, or local taxes from the contractor’s pay and that the contractor is responsible for all tax liabilities.
+Note: the exception is if the contractor is subject to backup withholding.

 This article provides general information and shouldn’t be construed as tax, benefits, legal, or HR advice.
 Rules and regulations may change over time and may vary by location.
 So, please consult an appropriately certified expert (such as a lawyer, CPA, tax advisor, licensed broker, or HR expert) for advice specific to your circumstances.